Functionality

 |---|---|

 | Authentication and wallet creation | Start and complete user authentication, resolve the user’s non-custodial wallet, and create a wallet when the authenticated user does not already have one.
-Email OTP is available across SDKs; TypeScript, React Native, Swift, and Kotlin support OIDC redirect auth; React Native, Swift, and Kotlin also support OIDC ID-token auth. |
+Email OTP and Google sign-in are available across SDKs. |

-| Wallet selection | TypeScript, React Native, Swift, and Kotlin can automatically select the first matching wallet, or use manual wallet selection when your app needs to present existing wallets plus a create-new-wallet action. |
+| Wallet selection | TypeScript, React Native, Swift, and Kotlin can return an active wallet automatically, or use manual wallet selection when your app needs to present existing wallets plus a create-new-wallet action. |

 | Session state | Restore completed wallet sessions with platform storage where supported, so apps can continue wallet operations after the initial sign-in flow. |

 | Network registry | Use built-in supported-network entries and lookup helpers when SDKs expose them.
-React Native lists supported networks and accepts chainId string values for transaction, signing, and balance APIs. |
+React Native accepts chainId string values for wallet transaction and signing APIs; indexer APIs use networks or networkType. |

-| Transactions | Send native token transactions and contract calls from the non-custodial wallet.
-On supported testnets, fee options are automatically sponsored. |
+| Transactions | Send native token transactions and contract calls from the non-custodial wallet. |

 | Message signing and verification | Sign messages and typed data from the non-custodial wallet, then verify signatures through wallet public APIs. |